 Whether exceeding the pallet pricing dimensions or shipping a product greater than 8 feet in length, most transportation companies charge more for oversized freight.

 For shipments exceeding 72” in height or 100 lbs. in weight, or pickup or delivery locations without accessible docks, your cargo may require a truck with a lift-gate.

 Limited Delivery Access

 If the pickup or drop-off location is inconvenient for a carrier to load or unload, such as a busy entrance open to the walk-in public, or an instance in which there is no employee present to assist in direction, additional fees will usually occur.
-Any residential, non-commercial, unmarked, difficult-to-find, or difficult to navigate area such as a construction site or convention center will require more effort and time to deliver goods and subsequent fees will increase.
+Any residential, non-commercial, unmarked, difficult-to-find, or difficult to navigate area such as a construction site or convention center will require more effort and transit time to deliver goods and subsequent fees will increase.

 There is a regular charge if a carrier does not deliver outside of normal business hours.

 Some carriers charge a fee to handle cash received upon delivery.

 If a freight class was quoted inaccurately according to the NMFC guidelines, a re-class audit will be made and you will be charged additionally for the proper class.